Posts

 Image

-This was initially written for work, but for reasons which will become obvious, is now going out on my blog instead.
+This was initially written for work, but for reasons which will become obvious, is now going out on my site instead.
 I’ve been to America before, twice.
 Once was a 6000 mile road trip round the south eastern states; it was amazing for many reasons.
 That I don’t drive was just one of them.
 New York in my early teens was fun, but New York is a lot like London, where I grew up.
 It was safe to say I had never been somewhere in America I have despised.
 Las Vegas is totally new to me though and the Hellraiser annual Las Vegas “sparring party” has been going out with Mickey Helliet since 2010.
 Mickey has been going since long before then, and has attended big fights out here.
 Sadly that’s not an option this time, but it offers a unique opportunity to both the boxers who benefit from sparring at Floyd Mayweather’s gym, and me, as a writer and boxing fan.
 I was extremely excited to be coming out here.

 Image